by Ray Bradbury

 How It All Goes Down

-The novel opens with Guy Montag, a “fireman” in a futuristic society where he and his coworkers start fires, rather than put them out.
+The novel opens with Guy Montag, a “fireman” in a futuristic society where he and his coworkers start fires rather than put them out.
 Books are banned and burned upon discovery, and Montag has no qualms about his responsibility.
+Who wouldn't love getting paid to set things on fire?

-Montag grows increasingly dissatisfied with his life and work as he talks more with Clarisse.
-He starts to wonder if perhaps books aren’t so bad, and even steals one from a book burning.
+Montag grows increasingly dissatisfied with his life the more he talks with Clarisse.
+He starts to wonder if perhaps books aren’t so bad after all, and even steals one from a house he burns down.
 Meanwhile Clarisse disappears (probably dead), and his boss, Captain Beatty, is growing suspicious.
 He lectures Montag on the dangers of books and explains the origin of their profession.
 Far from rejuvenated, Montag feels more rebellious than ever.
 He spends the afternoon with his wife reading a secret stash of books he’s been storing and decides he needs a teacher.
 He takes a Bible and tries to memorize some of it on the way.

-Guy gloats in the river and thinks about life for approximately 4 paragraphs before bumping into a series of forest-bound individuals who turn out to be ex-professors and other intellectuals.
-The head honcho, Granger, explains the situation: since books are now banned, they each have memorized one text.
-Guy would like to volunteer parts of the Bible he tried to memorize early, but his brain’s a bit foggy right now.
+Montag gloats in the river and thinks about life for approximately 4 paragraphs before bumping into a series of forest-bound individuals who turn out to be ex-professors, Deadheads, and other intellectuals.
+The head honcho, Granger, explains the situation: since books are now banned, they've each memorized one text.
+Montag would like to volunteer parts of the Bible he tried to memorize early, but his brain’s a bit foggy right now.

 Then the city is bombed by a warring country.
 Everyone is dead except for Montag and these book people in the woods.
 They decide to rebuild society, and Montag remembers a very relevant passage from the Book of Ecclesiastes about a time to sew, a time to reap, and the tree of life.